EffieML/Mzone/README.md

 # Welcome to Mzone!
 (Flask React Project)

-#### Mzone is inspired Amazon, which is an ecommerce platform that sells many product lines.
+#### Mzone is inspired by Amazon, which is an ecommerce platform that sells many product lines.
 #### The purpose of this website is strictly for academic or research-related activities.

 ## [Mzone live link](https://aa-mzone.onrender.com)